kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/big-o.md

 ### Rule 2: coefficients are ignored

 For the same reason, we typically ignore coefficients, even on the largest term.
 As `n` grows very large, coefficients are not significant.
-Even a coefficient such as `1/1,000,000,000,000` is insigficant when `n` grows toward infinity!
+Even a coefficient such as `1/1,000,000,000,000` is insignificant when `n` grows toward infinity!

 For example, <code>n<sup>2</sup>/2 + n = O(n<sup>2</sup>)</code> because we can ignore the lower-order term (`n`) and can also ignore the coefficient (`1/2`).